 Which brings me to my day job where I work in marketing and sales as a content writer and manager.
-I’m lucky to be where I am because I have a wonderful liberal arts college degree (two, actually, since I got my Masters as well)–where I majored in Russian literature (but took a smattering of other stuff, more below)!
+I’m lucky to be where I am because I have a wonderful liberal arts college degree (two, actually, since I got my Masters as well)–where I majored in Russian literature (but took smattering of other stuff, more below)!
 Perhaps I’ve done well not only because I graduated before the recession but also because I never stopped developing marketable skills: HTML, graphic design, video + editing and my newest foray into animation.
-I make world-class presentations too.
-And integrate storytelling into communications.
-In other words, I try to make better versions of what we do.
+Nothing gives me greater joy than DIYing when it comes to my digital life.
+I have a tendency to be an early adopter.

 Academically, I studied mostly Russian language and literature, film theory and history and some political science.
 Being a student can be pure bliss sometimes, I have a mind that constantly wants to expand.
 But that luxury comes at a price–like so many of my generation, I have tons of student loans.
-They are suffocating sometimes, and they shackle me to a full-time job when I probably would have gone freelance right after finishing grad school.
+They are suffocating sometimes.
+If this blog should ever make money, my first financial goal is to reduce that debt.

-The other paths I could have taken include Russian professor or diplomat, but I learned a long time ago that my happiest place is wherever I am in the kitchen or behind a computer.
+The paths I could have taken include Russian professor or diplomat, but I learned a long time ago that my happiest place is wherever I am in the kitchen.
 One doesn’t just abandon over $100K in education to become a chef, however.
 And I’m creative so I’ve always been writing and drawing.
 So I guess that’s how I ended up in marketing?
 I’m not really sure anymore.

 International woman of mystery

 I’m a bit of a globetrotter–I always say I’ve felt free to travel the world because I feel so much love and connection to my family regardless of where I am.
 It’s like that e.e. cummings poem “i carry your heart with me.”
 I will admit that sometimes globetrotting leaves me feeling chipped away at–leaving a little bit of my soul behind whereever I go–but at the same time, it opens up more room inside of me to grow.
 I lived in Russia for 3 years, which has influenced my culinary tastes (kroshka kartoshka, chebureki, Teremok anyone?!).
-I’m greatly saddened by what is going on there now.
 I moved to Toronto where I’ve been since 2009, I’ve been very happy here.
 Toronto is a foodie city: we have awesome restaurants, attract international chefs and love to eat.

-Sometimes it’s hard to be a Yankee in Canada (like when you need to find Heath bars or file your taxes), but I am not one to complain (I’ll leave that for the Canadians in America).
-America and Canada both have great (and different) things to offer, it can be frustrating and rewarding in either place, just depends on your outlook (and tastes).
+Sometimes it’s hard to be a Yankee in Canada (like when you need to find Heath bars or file your taxes), but I try not to complain.
+America and Canada both have great (and different) things to offer, it can be frustrating and rewarding in either place, just depends on your outlook.